 In many ways the 1970s could be easily mistaken for today: a time of Black power, women’s rights, and global demonstrations for peace and equality.
 Back then, peasant blouses, bell bottoms, and megaphones were all in fashion.
 Home furnishings began to evolve from ’60s mod interior design to reflect a joyful returning to nature.
 Earthy color schemes, natural materials, and luxurious textures entered the mainstream.

-Today, we’re seeing a return to some classic 1970s design elements — but elevated to contemporary standards.
+Today, we’re seeing a return to some classic 1970s furnishing trends and design elements — but elevated to contemporary standards.

 Check out these 8 surprisingly fresh furnishing trends to get vintage inspiration for your modern home.